public static interface Multiset.Entry<E>

 that equal objects must have equal hash codes.

-represent the same element and count.
-That is, two entries
+the two entries represent the same element and count.
+That is, two

 Objects.equal(a.getElement(), b.getElement()) && a.getCount() == b.getCount()